In a world where I can get my food on demand, why would it matter so much where and how I source my food?

 - Pasture Adickes beef and pork

-- Nature’s Pantry Farm beef, pork, and farm fresh eggs (these are $4 and go fast!).
+- Nature’s Pantry Farm beef, pork, and farm fresh eggs.
 Their meat is priced per package for super easy pick up.

 - Dan & Becky’s Market of Cokato will be delivering fresh frozen whole chickens.
-At $3.80/# they are a cost effective way to get more than one meal per week in for our family.
+They are a cost effective way to get more than one meal per week in for our family.
 Call My Healthy Beginning to let us know how many you’d like for the next delivery.
 My personal family chicken total annually is 20 – 24 whole chickens.

 - Sugar Shanty maple syrup